Who Are Email Spammers?

 - Darknet markets: Darknet is a term that’s used to refer to the portions of the internet purposefully not open to public view.
 Websites that operate via Tor or I2P are part of the darknet, and many such websites are basically large online stores for spammers and hackers in general.
 There, spammers can instantly purchase mailing lists and spamming tools, which allows them to get started in no time.

-- Malicious newsletters and subscriptions: The chances are that you’ve signed up for at least a couple of newsletters or email subscriptions in your life.
+- Malicious newsletters and subscriptions: The chances are that you’ve signed up for at least a couple of newsletters or subscriptions in your life.
 Newsletters and email subscriptions are popular, and many people like to receive them on a regular basis.
-Email spammers know this, which is why they like to create fake newsletters and subscriptions just to collect email addresses.
+Email spammers know this, which is why they like to create fake newsletters and subscriptions just to collect mail addresses (learn more about how to create a disposable email address).

 How to Stop Spammers and How Clean Email Can Help